Biden announces new tariffs on imports of Chinese goods, including electric vehicles

 Trump had made tariffs on China one of his signature policy moves when he was in the White House.
 At first, some Democrats warned this could really hurt the economy — and that American consumers would pay the price.

-Biden's team began reviewing those tariffs when he took office, and now has decided to keep them in place.
+Biden's team began reviewing those tariffs when he took office, and now has decided to keep them in place — though it is working on an exclusion process for machinery used by domestic manufacturers, particular in the solar industry.

 The White House has downplayed the risk that the new tariffs could spark retaliation from China, saying that the issues have been discussed during meetings of top U.S. and Chinese officials, and were unlikely to come as a surprise.